01 Feb The Mystery of Noblesville’s First Settler: Pete Smith

 Conner then sold the corn that Smith had raised for him.
 The settlers themselves would soon experience the difference between what was legal and what was right.
 They had been improving their lands so that they could buy them from the government.
 In 1822, William Conner’s brother, John, would go to the land office in Connersville and buy their land out from beneath them.
 He would give them until the harvest to leave the land.
 Most of them moved to Wayne Township.
 In 1823, William Conner and Josiah Polk established the town of Noblesville just north of the old settlement at Horseshoe Prairie.

-Was Pete Smith a runaway slave?
+Was Pete Smith an escaped freedom seeker?
 We will never know the answer, but some guesses can be made.
 Since Smith made no attempt to leave after the first appearance of the Kentuckian, it would seem unlikely that he knew the man.
 Then what was happening?
-Sadly, there are many instances in early American history of slave-hunters kidnapping free Blacks out of the free states.
+Sadly, there are many instances in early American history of enslavers kidnapping free Black people out of the free states.
 A man like Pete Smith would have been worth a lot of money in the slave markets.
-The documents used to capture slaves were often rudimentary descriptions that might have applied to anyone.
+The documents used to capture enslaved people were often rudimentary descriptions that might have applied to anyone.
 It was possible that Smith was actually just a trapper and trader.
 His easy familiarity with the area suggests that he had been there for some time.
-There were some examples of Blacks who made their living trading with the Indians, the most famous being Jean Baptiste DuSable, the first settler of Chicago.
+There were some examples of Black pioneers who made their living trading with the Indigenous People, the most famous being Jean Baptiste DuSable, the first settler of Chicago.

 Helm’s History of Hamilton County, 1880, p.
 34